top of page

 Once you start looking at different plans, what do all of those terms mean?

 HDHP High Deductible Health Plans.
-As you can probably guess, this plan has a high deductible but a low monthly premium.
+As you can probably guess, this plan has a high deductible but a lower monthly premium.
 It also often offers wellness benefits to members even before the deductible is met.
 These plans are becoming increasingly more common.
-The biggest advantage of an HDHP is that they are required to be able to use HSAs (Health Savings Accounts).
-More on HSAs in a minute...
+Only HDHPs qualify for the tax-advantaged Health Savings Accounts (HSAs) (More on HSAs later).
+HDHPs may be a good plan to consider for those individuals who are healthier and tend to be low-utilizers of the healthcare system.

 HRA (Health Reimbursement Arrangement or Health Reimbursement Account).
-An employer-funded, tax-advantaged health benefit used to reimburse employees for out-of-pocket medical expenses and personal health insurance premiums.
-HRAs are often linked to HDHPs but are not required to be like HSAs are.
-In Health Reimbursement Arrangements (HRAs), an employer decides how much pre-tax money can be reimbursed monthly to an employee for a qualifying HRA expense.
+This is similar to an HSA but this is an employer-funded, tax-advantaged health benefit provided by some employers.
+An HRA is used to reimburse employees for out-of-pocket medical expenses and, sometimes, personal health insurance premiums.
+HRAs are not required to be linked to HDHPs like HSAs.
+In Health Reimbursement Arrangements, an employer decides how much pre-tax money will be put into the account and what qualifying medical expenses can be reimbursed.
 The employee submits a claim for reimbursement directly to the employer.

 FSA Flexible Savings Account.
-This is a tax-advantaged benefit plan offered by some employers to cover qualified medical or dependent care expenses.
-Qualified employees elect an amount of pre-tax dollars (up to a maximum set by the IRS each year -- in 2020 it was $2750) to deduct from his/her paycheck and allocate to the FSA account.
+This is a tax-advantaged, employee-funded benefit plan offered by some employers to cover qualified medical and/or dependent care expenses.
+Employees elect an amount of pre-tax dollars (up to a maximum set by the IRS each year -- in 2023 it was $3050) to deduct from his/her paycheck and allocate to the FSA account.
 Funds in this account may be used towards qualifying medical expenses and prescriptions.
 The list of qualifying expenses is actually quite extensive but the FSA funds must be used before the end of the year or they are lost.

 .....
 WHEW.
 THAT'S A LOT TO DIGEST.